-Domestic electrical installations form an important and large sector of the electrical contracting industry, and in many cases can be just as complex and involved as installations in commercial and industrial fields.
+Domestic electrical installations form an important and large part of the electrical contracting industry, and in many cases can be just as complex and involved as installations in commercial and industrial fields.

 The ECA, as a trade association, throughout its history has recognised this, and has supported this side of the industry just as it does all sectors.